BACK

-I shipped env-interpolation, a tiny TS helper that interpolates ${VAR} and ${VAR:default} inside config values.
-It walks strings in objects/arrays and never touches keys, so shapes stay stable and predictable—very config-oriented.
+Tired of process.env scattered across your codebase? env-interpolation is a TypeScript library that resolves ${VAR} and ${VAR:default} placeholders inside config objects.
+It walks strings in objects/arrays and never touches keys, so shapes stay stable and predictable—perfect for layered configuration.

-Born out of mcp-tool-selector, where I needed layered config without leaking secrets or littering process.env calls.
-It turned into a sharp little utility, so I published it.
+I built it for mcp-tool-selector, where I needed layered config without leaking secrets or scattering process.env calls.
+It became a sharp utility, so I published it.

 At a glance